 Uniform Medical's consumer-directed health plan is a high-deductible, low-premium type of plan.
 The premiums are considerably lower and the annual deductible is considerably higher than the Classic plan.
 To enroll this plan, you must first open a Health Savings Account (HSA).
 The HSA is funded by pre-tax contributions from the UW.
 You have the option of contributing as well.
 Learn how a CDHP-HSA works.

 Note: If you plan to enroll in a CDHP-HSA, you and your spouse will not be able to participate in an FSA in the same year.
 If you already have an FSA for a prior year, you will be required to use all funds by the end of the current year, i.e. there will be no grace period.

 Compare the per-visit costs of some in-network benefits for PEBB's medical plans.
 Note: Some copays and coinsurance do not apply until after you've paid your annual deductible.
-Call your plan directly for more information on specific benefits, including preauthorization requirements and exclusions.

 Disclaimer: The information on this page does not substitute for official plan documents.
 If there is a conflict between the information on this site and an official plan document, the official plan document will govern.
 Refer to the Benefits Forms & Publications page.